Skip to main content

 Spotting Oversharing

-• Constant updates about everyday activities
+• There are always updates about everyday things.

 Understanding Why People Overshare